mediasanctuary/mediasanctuary.org/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - Ensure all the Virtual Event assets required by the Elementor Event widget load correctly.
 [ECP-1255]
 * Fix - Remove strict type hinting from Custom Tables v1 code that could cause fatals in some environments.
 [ECP-1343]
 * Fix - Avoid post ID related issues in Custom Tables v1 queries.
 [TEC-4770]
-* Fix - Solve issues with unregistred Series post type during migration.
+* Fix - Solve issues with unregistered Series post type during migration.
 [ECP-1321]
 * Fix - Redirect was failing on edge case where RDATE would be split to new event.
 Centralized redirection.
 [ECP-1366]
 * Fix - Language fix.
 A typo in evaluating whether an occurrence update notice message was for a recurring event or not, would cause to evaluate incorrectly.
 [ECP-1366]
 * Fix - Editing an RDATE occurrence > Issue when saving for "This and following events".
 The events would be split but the RDATEs were not moved properly and the date would not adjust correctly.
 [ECP-1361]